saworbit/quake-cortex/hybrids/README.md

 This directory contains **experimental** hybrid implementations where QuakeC acts as the "body" (sensors/actuators) and Python acts as the "brain" (decision-making).

 **Note:** The main Project Cortex is a pure QuakeC bot.
-These hybrids are secondary experiments.
+These hybrids are archived experiments.

 ## Directory Structure